 Every island has its secrets, though it’s true that Anguilla might have an inordinate amount of them—what with so much beauty to choose from it’s hardly surprising that some outstanding places are usually left out of the traditional itinerary.
 None of those places, though, can compete with the sublime Long Bay.
 One peculiarity of this beach is that it bends outward (rather tracing the classic inlet of most bays) making it feel longer than its 900 feet.
 It also feels absolutely heavenly, as you amble over the wide stretch of crusty sand—firmer than Meads Bay’s, with more texture and a sturdier body.

 In the recent history of Anguilla, Long Bay’s claim to fame is linked to the second wave of luxury tourism, which hit the island towards the second half of the 1990s.
-The private villa market was inaugurated with the construction of Cerulean Villa, the first property of its sort on the island, in 1996.
-Some years later entertainment mogul Robert Sillerman chose Long Bay to build his Temenos Villas, a three-villa compound with a deliberately Greek feel to it that was meant to serve as a pilot project of sorts for the much more ambitious golf course, now owned by CuisinArt.
+Some years later entertainment mogul Robert Sillerman chose Long Bay to build his Temenos Villas, a three-villa compound with a deliberately Greek feel to it that was meant to serve as a pilot project of sorts for the much more ambitious golf course, now owned by Aurora.
 Then, in the mid 2000s celebrity attorney Geoff Fieger began the construction of his sumptuous villa, which since January 1 2018 has been operating as the Q boutique hotel.

 At first sight Long Bay might seem an unusual site for these ultra luxurious properties.
 After all, the bay’s location at the foot of Anguilla’s modest northern cliffs dictates that its shoreline is sprinkled with an inordinate amount of rock formations.
 Not that Long Bay isn’t suitable for a swim—in fact, it’s great for it.
 But not as great as Meads Bay down the road, or any of the other coves along the western end of the island.
 So what makes Long Bay so special?
 Well, you might just have to go there to understand.